- 1 What is Ragi?

 Chop veggies very finely.
 Better to use a chopper or food processor.

-Take ragi flour, add veggies, salt, curry leaves and make a thin batter by adding water to it.
+Take ragi flour, add veggies, salt, curry leaves and make a thin batter by water to it.

 For making Instant Ragi Dosa, we need a very thin dosa batter just like that of Rawa Dosa.